When to fly

 Once one of Italy’s most powerful and prosperous maritime republics, Pisa boasts breathtaking medieval architecture and is surrounded by some of the nation’s most beautiful countryside.
-The charming and historic city in the Tuscany region is the birthplace of Galileo Galilei, sometimes called the “father of modern science”, as well as pioneering Middle Ages mathematician Leonardo Fibonacci, and hosts one of the world’s most notable landmarks, the Leaning Tower of Pisa.
+Book a flight and visit this charming and historic city in the Tuscany region which is the birthplace of Galileo Galilei, sometimes called the “father of modern science”, as well as pioneering Middle Ages mathematician Leonardo Fibonacci, and hosts one of the world’s most notable landmarks, the Leaning Tower of Pisa.

 The famous tower is only one of many marvels available in Pisa.
 Indeed, the entirety of the city’s Piazza del Duomo (Cathedral Square) was designated a UNESCO World Heritage site in 1987.
-The city also has more than 20 historic churches, numerous palaces, and other sites of interest spread across its downtown area.
+The city also has more than 20 historic churches, numerous palaces, and other sites of interest spread across its central area.
+The largest building in the square is the beautiful Romanesque-style cathedral containing Byzantine mosaics and the Pisa Griffin.
+The Piazza del Duomo is also home to one of the most beautiful walled cemeteries in the world, the Campo Santo.

 Getting around Pisa